flora-comms/flora-docs/groupwork/sandboxes/aaron/journal.md

 ## October 10
 Working on web socket protocol
 - For the timestamp, when the AP is booted, request time from gateway.
 When time is received, save current systick.
-When timestamping things, use rx ntp time plus the difference in current systick and received systick for the timestamp.
+When timestamping things, use rx ntp time plus the difference in current systick and saved rx systick for the timestamp.

 # Hardware